Robust Quantitative Comparative Statics for a Multimarket Paradox: Effect of Price Shocks on Aggregates

-We now bound the surplus gained at $x$. \begin{lemma} \end{lemma} \begin{proof} Note that $x$ is an equilibrium for the unperturbed game.
+We now bound the welfare gained at $x$. \begin{lemma} \end{lemma} \proof Note that $x$ is an equilibrium for the unperturbed game.
 In particular, the first order necessary optimality conditions for each firm hold: